Strvm/ratp-api-python/README.md

 - Fetch global traffic information on the RATP network.
 - Retrieve traffic information for specific lines using the `LineID` enum for easy reference.
 - Get affluence data for journeys on particular lines.
+- Utilizes Pydantic models for data validation and parsing.

 ## Installation
 To use RatpAPI in your project, you can install it via pip: